 It’s not just your weight loss goal that might suffer a setback during the Christmas over-indulgence.
 Your oral health is likely to take a hit too with all the sugary food, alcoholic drinks and late nights.
 For one’s overall health, it is important to maintain good oral hygiene both for children and adults.
 However, keeping up an oral health care routine during the holidays can be hard to keep up.
-This is why we have listed below some dental tips for holidays, and your San Ramon dentist won’t complain about your oral health in the future:
+This is why we have listed below some dental tips for holidays, and your Danville dentist won’t complain about your oral health in the future:

 1. Tone Down Sugar Craving